MaxieRen/comp90024Group/README.md

-# comp90024 Group Assignment Repo
+## comp90024 Group Assignment Repo

-Please use pull request to merge code.
+# Please use pull request to merge code!

-Do not add files to main branch manually.
+# Do not add files to main branch manually!